VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

+To evaluate the effectiveness of VisPoison, we first perform experiments on nvBench, a widely used benchmark for text-to-visualization tasks. \lsm{To test generalization ability of VisPoison, we additionally evaluate VisPoison on MedicalVis~\cite{medicalvis}, a recently released large-scale dataset for medical data visualization.
+The number of clean and poisoned examples used in our experiments for both nvBench and MedicalVis are reported in Table~\ref{tab:dataset}.}

 The evaluation metrics include performance metrics and vulnerability metrics for assessing text-to-vis models.
-(1) Performance evaluation metrics include $Acc$ for exact matching of predicted DVQs and ground truth, $Acc_{vis}$ for correct chart types, $Acc_{axis}$ for the accuracy of x/y axis components, and $Acc_{data}$ for the correctness of data transformation components.
+(1) Performance evaluation metrics include four specific metrics: $Acc$ measures the exact matching of the predicted DVQs and the ground truth, i.e., $Acc = N_{em}/N$, where $N_{em}$ is the number of the exact matching DVQs; $Acc_{vis}$ measures if the chart type of the visualization is correct according to the user NLQ, i.e., $Acc_{vis} = N_{vis}/N$, where $N_{vis}$ is the number of the DVQs with correct visualization types; $Acc_{axis}$ measures if the x/y axis components of the visualization are correct, i.e., $Acc_{axis} = N_{axis}/N$, where $N_{axis}$ is the number of the DVQs with correct axis components; $Acc_{data}$ measures if the data transformation components of the visualization are correct, i.e., $Acc_{data} = N_{data}/N$, where $N_{data}$ is the number of the DVQs with correct data transformation components.
 (2) The vulnerability evaluation metric is the attack success rate (ASR).
 Specifically, $ASR = N_a/N$, where $N_a$ is the number of attacked successfully examples, and $N$ is the number of all test examples.

-\subsection{Victim Models.}
+\subsubsection{Victim Models}